-"These animals are followed and harassed from sun up to sundown," said West, "particularly during the summer—and they just can’t get away.
+"These animals are followed and harassed from sun up to sundown," says West "Particularly during the summer—and they just can’t get away.
 By establishing a whale protection zone, (it) would then give them a refuge."

 But others say that's not the best path to save our whales.
 The other big issues documented in NOAA reports are that polluted waters and lack of food also threaten the species.

-"What you need to have is a restoration of the fisheries," said Michael Harris, of Orca Conservancy.
+"What you need to have is a restoration of the fisheries," says Michael Harris of Orca Conservancy.
 "You just need to get salmon in the water."

-"There needs to be strong criteria for establishing marine protected areas," said Harris.
+"There needs to be strong criteria for establishing marine protected areas, " says Harris.
 "They need to be identified as feeding hot spots, they need to help.
 You can’t have conservation measures that are largely based on optics."